mouhamed-ali/fibonacci-travis-aws-ci-cd/readme.md

     $ docker logs nginx

+To run the react tests, run this command :

+    $ docker exec -it client npm run test

 To stop the environment, use this (or type ctrl+c from the same console) :

     $ docker-compose down